nnoel2626/e15/independent-study/README.md

     "composer create-project Laravel/Laravel form-package"
 ```

 In the root directory of the newly created project which I will call the "host" from now on, create a  folder and name it "src".
 Inside the "src" folder, you are going to create composer.json and service provider files.
-Depending on the sophistication of your package, you are going to need at least these files on your package.
+Depending on the sophistication of your package, you are going to need at least these two files on your package.
 In some instances, you may also create a `dist` branch if you are compiling your assets for a production server.
 In this way, developers that will be using your package will have an option to choose between the source files in the src folder or the distribution files in the `dist` folder when installing your package through Composer.

 + To Create the composer.json file, navigate inside the "src" run this command and follow the prompt: